jpspadaro/thewindthenight/draft/Day Two.md

 Charlie was absorbing a lot of this.
 This was his new normal.
 He felt like he had to accept it, at least on some level.
 How long had she been trapped here?
 Did it matter at this point?

-"So have you tried going through the portal."
+"So have you tried going through the portal?"

 "I saw my friends go through.
 They never came back.
 Considering what happened just because I touched it, I figured it couldn't be any better going in."